-[Clause 11 inserted in Gazette 15 Feb 1994 p.
+[Clause 11 inserted by Gazette 15 Feb 1994 p.
 554.]

 12. Calls must be acknowledged

 A call by a player indicating a winning split or full house is not a valid call unless the call is acknowledged by the person calling the numbers or by a spotter.